Dawlish Warren railway station: History

-No station was provided between Starcross and Dawlish until the summer of 1905 when Warren Halt was opened by the Great Western Railway.
-This was not on the site of the present station, but nearer to the Sea Wall by the footbridge which had been built across the line in 1873.
+No station was provided between Starcross and Dawlish until the summer of 1905, when Warren Halt was opened by the Great Western Railway.
+This was not on the site of the present station, but nearer to the sea wall by the footbridge which had been built across the line in 1873.
 An iron 'pagoda' waiting shelter was provided on each 150 ft-long platform.
-In 1906 the platforms were extended to 400 ft.
-From 1 July 1907 the station was staffed and renamed 'Warren Platform.
+In 1906, the platforms were extended to 400 ft.
+From 1 July 1907, the station was staffed and renamed Warren Platform.
 It was provided with a booking office and larger waiting room by adding larger iron buildings alongside the original 'pagodas'.

 Work soon started on a new station.
-A goods yard was opened on 10 June 1912 on the landward side of the line, and the new station, now 440 yd nearer to Starcross, was opened to passengers on 23 September 1912.
+A goods yard was opened on 10 June 1912 on the landward side of the line and the new station, now 440 yd nearer to Starcross, was opened to passengers on 23 September 1912.
 The platforms were now 600 ft long.
-It had been intended to move the iron buildings from the old platform but instead larger wooden buildings were provided.
-Between 1 January 1917 and 5 May 1919 the station was temporarily closed due to World War I. The building on the 'Down' platform (nearest the beach) was destroyed by fire on 9 January 1924.
+It had been intended to move the iron buildings from the old platform, but larger wooden buildings were provided instead.
+Between 1 January 1917 and 5 May 1919, the station was temporarily closed due to World War I. The building on the down platform (nearest the beach) was destroyed by fire on 9 January 1924.

-In 1935 a camp coach was stationed in the goods yard which could be rented by holiday makers but the facility was withdrawn in 1939.
-Camping coaches were reintroduced by the Western Region in 1952, and by 1963 there were nine coaches stationed here.
-After 1964 the public camp coach service was withdrawn but the coaches at Dawlish Warren continued to be managed by the British Rail Staff Association for its members.
+In 1935, a camping coach was stationed in the goods yard which could be rented by holiday makers, but the facility was withdrawn in 1939.
+They were reintroduced by the Western Region in 1952 and, by 1963, there were nine coaches stationed here.
+After 1964, the public service was withdrawn but the coaches at Dawlish Warren continued to be managed by the British Rail Staff Association for its members.
 The old coaches were replaced for the 1982 season by the current vehicles, since when the connection to the goods yard has been removed.